jonananas/jboss-deploy-latest/README.md

 cd <to a directory on your path>
 curl -o deploy.sh https://raw.githubusercontent.com/jonananas/jboss-deploy-latest/master/deploy.sh
 ```
+You can then get the latest version by running `deploy.sh upgrade`.

 ## Usage
 `deploy.sh dev` updates your application to the latest maven-deployed version in your development environment.